phantomciso/phantomciso.github.io/_posts/2023-06-25-amazon-kdp-challenges.md

 ## 8. Legal Demand Letter
 >TLDR: Legal Action.

 At this point, I drafted a legal demand letter using some online templates.
 (You can use a service like [PeopleClerk](https://www.peopleclerk.com/) to draft a free demand letter).
-I kept it very simple, defining the problem and that I just wanted my accounts reinstated, otherwise I would take further legal action against Amazon Inc. At this point, we found a friend who happened to be a lawyer specializing in consumer rights cases.
-So we hired him to send the letter on our behalf for a better impact.
+I kept it very simple, defining the problem and that I just wanted my accounts reinstated, otherwise I would take further legal action against Amazon Inc. We hired a lawyer, a friend specializing in consumer rights cases, to send the letter on our behalf for better impact.

 You can contact him here and reference this article: [TariqLaw.com](https://www.tariqlaw.com/)